ushmz/dotfiles/README.md

 # dotfiles(and more)

-Put symbolic link of config files, run following.
+Put symbolic link of config files.

 ```sh
 make put
 ```

-Install all tools with homebrew, run following.
+Install all tools with homebrew.

 ```sh
 make install
 ```